grandview overlook

 4. Drive Fayette Station Road

-As mentioned above, before the New River Gorge Bridge was constructed, travelers had to drive down into the gorge on a steep, narrow, winding road in order to cross the New River.
+As mentioned above, before the New River Gorge Bridge was constructed, travelers had to drive down into the gorge on a steep, narrow, winding road in order to cross the New River at the Tunney Hunsaker Bridge.

 This original road is preserved and remains in the park as a scenic drive to help you go back in time.

-There are lots of hairpin turns and steep drop offs, so don’t bring a large car, trailer, or RV on this road.
+There are lots of hairpin turns and steep drop offs, so don’t bring your trailer or RV on this road.
 I also would not recommend doing this in the winter!

 The NPS also has a free audio tour you can download to listen to on your drive.